CEMPD/VERDI/doc/User_Manual/VerdiUserManual_1.6.0_alpha.md

 You can create an animated plot by selecting the Animate Plot option.
 The Time Series and Time Series Bar Plots do not have an Animate Plot option.
 The plots that may be animated include: Tile, Areal Interpolation, Vertical Cross Section, and Contour Plot.
 An Animate Plot dialog box ([Figure 11‑19](#Figure11-19)) appears, allowing you to save animations either as an animated GIF with a file extension of .gif or as a QuickTime movie with a file extension of .mov.
 This **Plot** menu option is plot-specific and so does not allow you to animate more than one plot at a time.
 To animate multiple plots, you will need to use the **Plots** pull-down menu at the top of the VERDI main window; see Section 5.2.2, “Animate Tile Plots.”

 <a id=Figure11-19></a>
 Figure 11‑19.
-Animate Plot Dialog Box
+Animate Plot Dialog Box<br>
 <img src="media/image066.png"/>

 ### Add Overlays